eddielu/SoundsOfSummer/recognizer/README.md

 used by Shazam, whereby a signal is fingerprinted based on its peaks in the time **and** frequency domains.
 The algorithm has been implemented from scratch with additional considerations, such as repetition capturing and clustering.
-These additional sound processing techniques allow for more accurate recognition of shorter and more disparate sound signals.
+These additional techniques lead to more accurate recognition of shorter and more disparate sound signals.

 Currently, Secret-Sounds-of-Summer's recognizer has been trained with over thousands of